How to Peel Tomatoes

 Step 4: Peel the Tomatoes

-Place a fine mesh strainer over a bowl.
+Instead of using a cutting board as a work surface, place a fine-mesh strainer over a bowl.
 Working over it, peel the tomatoes using a paring knife, and let the skins fall into the strainer.

 Step 5: Seed the Tomatoes

 Halve the tomatoes crosswise and scoop out the seeds, letting the sieve catch the seeds.
-Press the seeds and skins to extract any extra juice.
-Store peeled tomatoes in an airtight food storage container in the refrigerator for 5 to 7 days.
+Press the seeds and tomato skins to extract any extra juice.
+Store peeled tomatoes and juice in an airtight food storage container in the refrigerator for 5 to 7 days.

 What to Make with Peeled Tomatoes